EG-tech/emulation-resources/README.md

 ## Bibliography
 For some time, I maintained a bilbiography here of published resources related to emulation and software/digital preservation, including blog posts, journal articles, use cases, discussions of copyright consideration, training modules, and more.
 It ultimately grew to a point that GitLab/markdown was not a great place to keep adding to it.

 I have instead moved those citations and resources to a [collection on my Zotero account](https://www.zotero.org/ethan-gates/collections/ERZIYJ3T).
 Going forward, I will add new resources I find there - do check it out, as that page now has everything I previously linked in this repo and more.
-(This bibliography has also been copied/mirrored to the Software Preservation Network's [public Zotero](https://www.zotero.org/software-preservation/library)); much thanks to the SPN Training & Education working group for accepting my contribution!)

 ### Repository Copyright